alanng10/class-lang/Docue/Article/Sande/a.md

 Maide with maide name Maide in class Class is called.
 Argue is passed into the maide being called.
 The operate results ref value that the maide returns.
+The operate Type is the result Type of the maide.

 Argue node is list of Operate.
 The list is delimited by limit comma token.